Kleinian model

 In mathematics, a Kleinian model is a model of a three-dimensional hyperbolic manifold N by the quotient space $\mathbb{H}^3 / \Gamma$ where $\Gamma$ is a discrete subgroup of PSL(2,C).
 Here, the subgroup $\Gamma$, a Kleinian group, is defined so that it is isomorphic to the fundamental group $\pi_1(N)$ of the surface N. Many authors use the terms Kleinian group and Kleinian model interchangeably, letting one stand for the other.
 The concept is named after Felix Klein.

+In less technical terms, a Kleinian model it is a way of assigning coordinates to a hyperbolic manifold, or a three-dimensional space in which every point locally resembles hyperbolic space.
+A Kleinian model is created by taking three-dimensional hyperbolic space and treating two points as equivalent if and only if they can be reached from each other by applying a member of a group action of a Kleinian group on the space.
+A Kleinian group is any discrete subgroup, consisting only of isolated points, of orientation-preserving isometries of hyperbolic 3-space.
+The group action of a group is a set of functions on a set which, roughly speaking, have the same structure as a group.

 Many properties of Kleinian models are in direct analogy to those of Fuchsian models; however, overall, the theory is less well developed.
 A number of unsolved conjectures on Kleinian models are the analogs to theorems on Fuchsian models.